 John Johnson owned the property from at least 1770 to March 1782.
 From as early as 1770 the Assessment for the Relief of the Poor shows that John Johnson owned this property and leased it to John Fewster.
 This arrangement is also confirmed by the 1781 land tax record.
 A schedule which is part of an indenture dated 1894 has a lease and release dated the 22nd and 23rd March 1782 which appears to transfer the property from John Johnson to John Fewster.
 At this point we do not know any more about John Johnson or even if he ever lived in Thornbury.

-The Fewster family owned Wigmore House amongst other properties from about 1782 and lived there to about 1858.
+The Fewster family owned Wigmore House amongst other properties from about 1782 to about 1858.
+Wigmore House was advertised to let on at least two occasions during this time (1816 and 1834) and so we know that it was not always their main residence.
 The family was famous in the area as surgeons and apothecaries as well as being property owners.
 Read about the Fewster family

 Dr Edward Long a surgeon owned and lived in Wigmore House from 1859 to 1863.
 He became bankrupt and was forced to move to a smaller property.
 Read more about him